linkdevelopment/CircleProgress_Android/README.md

 ```

 #### Set Progress Stroke Width
- This attribute used to set the width of finished part of the progress
+ This attribute is used to set the width of finished part of the progress
  its default value is 4dp
 ```xml
  app:progressStrokeThickness="5dp"